-A good pair of dress shoes from a quality craftsman will always be non-slip, in all regards.
+A good pair of dress shoes from a quality craftsman will usually always be non-slip.
 However, the non-slip nature of any given pair of shoes weighs on several factors.
 From the interior to the inner sole, the heel design, and the traction, there are a lot of factors to keep in mind.

-Here we’ll be taking you through each aspect of what makes a pair of dress shoes non-slip.
-Keep these tips in mind and you can be sure of great value, faultless functionality, and a good match to your personal style.
+Here we’ll be taking you through each aspect of what makes a pair of non slip dress shoes.
+Keep these tips in mind, and you can be sure of great value, and a good match to your personal style.

 The Disadvantages of Dress Shoes Which are Not Non-Slip

 When you look at the non-slip functionality of any dress shoes, you need to look at two things—the traction and non-slip fitment of the inside of the shoe itself.
-Inadequate traction makes walking on hardened surfaces quite uncomfortable, while a poorly fitting shoe will result in blisters and skin irritation.
+Inadequate traction makes walking on hardened surfaces quite uncomfortable, while a poorly fitting shoe often results in blisters and skin irritation.

-If the innersoles of your dress shoes are not of a high-quality and careful construction, they will cause your foot to slip around inside of your shoe.
+If the innersoles of your dress shoes are not of high-quality construction, they’ll cause your foot to slip around inside of your shoe.
 This is extremely taxing on your skin.

 The only way to remedy this problem is to wear thick socks, which breaks the uniform, style-conscious lines of a formal or semi-formal outfit.
-No one wants to have their pants leg reel up, ever-so-slightly, to reveal gaudy, winter socks.
+No one wants to have their pant legs reel up, ever-so-slightly, to reveal gaudy, winter socks.
 This, in turn, also creates another problem.

-Furthermore, keeping in mind the need to potentially walk in inclement weather, wet floors, or areas that are more prone to slippage, it’s important that you be able to trust that the shoes will be able to allow you to get where you need to go without slipping.
+Furthermore, keeping in mind the need to potentially walk in inclement weather, on wet floors, or areas that are more prone to slippage, it’s vital that you be able to trust your shoes to get you where you need to go without slipping.
 This aspect will be discussed more in the next section.

 The Differences in Dress Shoes for Men and Women

-Dress shoes can be extremely different between men and women.
-For example, finding non-slip options for men can often be easier than those for women.
-This is largely because the styles can differ quite wildly in general.
-Men often wear flat shoes, or ones with a minimal heel while women may prefer to opt for heels, though there are flat dress shoes available for them as well.
+Dress shoes can be quite different between men and women.
+Finding non-slip options for men can often be easier than those for women.
+This is mainly because the styles can substantially differ.
+Men usually wear flat shoes, or ones with a minimal heel while women may prefer to opt for heels, though there are flat dress shoes available for them as well.

-For women who don’t mind toning down the heel to achieve an easier non-slip design, there are several great options out there that can work.
+For women who don’t mind toning down the heel to achieve a safer non-slip design, there are several great options out there that can work.
 However, it can get tricky finding heels that fit the same non-slip needs.
 Typically speaking, the best non-slip options are going to have a thicker heel.
-That way padding can be added to the bottom to assist with keeping the shoes from slipping on the ground.
+That way, padding can be added to the bottom to assist with keeping the shoes from slipping on the ground.

 When the heel is raised above the rest of the foot, this creates more of a need for non-slip inner linings as well.
 Because of that, it’s wise to find shoes with excellent inner-traction.
 That way your foot isn’t slipping around and causing problems to the skin.

-Next, we’re going to provide some good tips on finding the ideal non-slip dress shoes for many different shoe styles.
+Next, we’re going to provide some useful tips on finding the ideal non-slip dress shoes for many different shoe styles.

 How to Identify Good Traction and a Rugged Design

-An intricate design does not guarantee good traction and a non-slip shoe construction.
-When checking the bottom to determine if you, in fact, have slip-resistant shoes, you need to look at numerous factors.
-Here are some of the top identifying factors to check if a shoe is non-slip:
+An intricate design does not guarantee good traction and non-slip shoe construction.
+When checking the bottom to determine if you have slip-resistant shoes, you need to look at numerous factors.
+Here are some of the top identifying factors to check to see if your footwear is non-slip: